 top of page

-i n d i g e n o u s r e l a t i o n s
+i n d i g e n o u s

-This dedicated team's primary function is to provide Indigenous Relations services to non-Indigenous industry partners, helping them navigate the complexities and unique environments Indigenous communities face in engaging with the market.
-We work closely with industry leaders to foster relationships based on mutual respect and understanding, ensuring that Indigenous communities’ rights, values, and cultural needs are always prioritized.
+This dedicated team's primary function is to provide Indigenous Relations services to non-Indigenous industry partners, helping them navigate the complexities and unique environments that Indigenous communities may face while engaging with the market.

+We provide support with understanding the intricacies of Indigenous rights and practices, ensuring their projects are informed by a deep respect for cultural heritage and community priorities.
 Our team helps industry partners understand how to advocate for respectful, inclusive practices that align with the principles of reconciliation.

 Tent.png